Non research grants and projects

-The NRP-Contract form can then be passed to Finance (see contacts above).
-If this is a standard research council, funding council, UK charity or EU contract then the Finance Office will forward the documentation to the Director of Finance or University Secretary for institutional signature.
+The NRP-Contract form can then be passed to the Finance and Procurement Office (see contacts above).
+If this is a standard research council, funding council, UK charity or EU contract then the Finance and Procurement Office will forward the documentation to the Director of Finance for institutional signature.
 If it is any other contract, then the form and draft contract will be passed to the University's Legal Adviser for approval before being passed on for institutional signature.

-Once the contract has been formally approved, a copy should be returned to the Finance Office for setting up a financial project code.
+Once the contract has been formally approved, a copy should be returned to the Finance and Procurement Office for setting up a financial project code.